Potassium hypochlorite

-Potassium hypochlorite (chemical formula KClO) is the potassium salt of hypochlorous acid.
+Potassium hypochlorite is a chemical compound with the chemical formula KOCl|auto=1, also written as KClO.
+It is the potassium salt of hypochlorous acid.
+It consists of potassium cations (K+) and hypochlorite anions (−OCl).
 It is used in variable concentrations, often diluted in water solution.
-It has a light grey color and a strong chlorine smell.
-It can be used as a disinfectant.
+Its aqueous solutions are colorless liquids (light yellow when impure) that have a strong chlorine smell.
+It is used as a biocide and disinfectant.

 Preparation

-Potassium hypochlorite is produced by the reaction of chlorine with a solution of potassium hydroxide:
+Potassium hypochlorite is produced by the disproportionation reaction of chlorine with a solution of potassium hydroxide: